danikaze/nextjs-boilerplate/README.md

 - Add the union of all the added aliases to the `no-implicit-dependencies` rule in the [tslint.yaml](./tslint.yaml) file.

 ## Development notes

+### Debugging

+While running `npm run dev`, just hit `F5` in vscode and it will attach automatically to the nextjs server process, making breakpoints available.

+Alternatively you can also debug in chrome just going to [chrome://inspect](chrome://inspect)

 ### Redux